OldMensch/auto_accountant/DEV NOTES.md

 - AUTOSAVES: Automatically save the portfolio every minute, or maybe every so many changes, to a "temp" file.
 The file is deleted if the program terminates normally.
 If not, the file is automatically loaded and a prompt pops up, "the program was terminated abnormally, load autosave file?"
 	- DON'T save UNDO saves to disk: this would be a huge waste of processing power

 - SAVE FILES OPEN PROGRAM: Have windows open Auto-Accountant w/ the save file loaded when you double-click on one of these save files.
 This means having a custom file extension associated with my program, and having the program recognize that it is receiving a file to load in.

 * SHORTCUTS - more keyboard shortcuts?
 Intuitive functionality?
 Drag&Drop?
-	Ctrl-Shift-S: Save as
+	- Ctrl-Shift-S: Save as
-	Ctrl-O: Open/Load
+	- Ctrl-O: Open/Load
+	- Ctrl-C: Copy transactions
+	- Ctrl-V: paste transactions

-	... others?
+	- ... others?

 * FEWER POPUP MENUS